gmarm/AlamofireURLRequestConfigurable/README.md

 More structured and readable, right?
 With `URLRequestConfigurable`, the URL request's configuration is enforced to be declared in one place and one place only.
 This results in a consistent clean look across all Routers.

+Also note that as of version 1.1 all the values but the `url` can be omitted if not needed, reducing the number of lines used even further.

 Lets look at [another example from Alamofire](https://github.com/Alamofire/Alamofire#api-parameter-abstraction):

 ```swift